 There are many applications that can be used for PHP web development.
 One of the great things about PHP, like Hypertext Markup Language (HTML), is a developer could just use a plain text editor.
 There is by no means any requirement to purchase any special software.
 However, like anything else, there are applications to make life easier.
 These are the applications I use and the features I find the most valuable.

 Sketch is a wonderful front end design tool.
 It is easy to learn and has grown greatly in popularity.
 Many have moved to this application as an alternative to Adobe Illustrator, I am not any different.
 I have used Sketch to do everything from build logos to draw complicated network diagrams.

 One of the early features I found to be very valuable is the ‘Copy CSS Attributes’ option.
-Here the user can draw an element then change the color, corner roundness, shadows, border size, etc. Then select the ‘Copy CSS Attributes’ and it will out this to CSS code for your HTML element.
+Here the user can draw an element then change the color, corner roundness, shadows, border size, etc. Then select the ‘Copy CSS Attributes’ and it will out this to Cascading Style Sheets (CSS) code for your HTML element.

 Another feature I found useful is exporting.
 I don’t do it so often now as CSS styling has taken over, but when I did create sites that were more layout graphic heavy, the ability to creates slices and export based on those slices came in very handy.
 Additionally, if there are multiple slices, a user could export them all at once and whatever the slice defined name is, will also be the file name.

 This just scratches the surface of Sketch.
 New features are being added to Sketch every year.
 Pricing for individuals is $100 which includes updates for a year.
 After the first year, an individual can pay $79/year for upgrades or keep the current version without any additional cost.
 I must restate there is no requirement to pay yearly.
 Visit the Sketch web site for more information.